digitalcreations/angular-localize/README.md

 ```

 The `localize` module uses this map to lookup the translation results.
+The values of the map can be either static translation strings or dynamic translation functions.
+The translation functions are expected to return strings with the translation result.
+An optional object with dynamic user data is passed as only argument to the translation functions.
-If no matching translation function is found, the key is used as the translation result.
+If no matching mapping is found, the key is used as the translation result.

 Instead of storing the translation functions in a global object, it's also possible to decorate the `localizeConfig` service to override the `i18n` configuration property: